A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Introduction

 The non-linear conjugate gradient method in Euclidean space $\mathbb R^n$ is characterized by its computation of search directions.
 The search direction $\eta_k$ at the current iterate $x_k\in\mathbb R^n$ is computed by

 where $\beta_0=0$ and $\beta_k$ is a parameter that determines the property of the conjugate gradient method.
-There are different varieties of choices of $\beta_k$ and a good choice of $\beta_k$ allows the method to have good convergence.
-As with other iterative optimization methods, once a search direction is computed, the next iterate $x_{k+1}$ is computed by
+There are various choices of $\beta_k$, and a good choice leads to better convergence.
+As with other line-search-based optimization methods, once a search direction is computed, the next iterate $x_{k+1}$ is computed by

 where the step size $\alpha_k>0$ is computed such that $\alpha_k$ approximately satisfies